InternetMaximalism/intmax-interoperability-plugin/README.md

 1. Tom locks his ETH and registers the offer.
 This declares that he will transfer the locked assets to the account that has transferred the specified token on INTMAX to him.
 2. Mike transfers the tokens on INTMAX to Tom.
-3. Mike calculates witness that he sent the transaction.
+3. Mike calculates witness that he sent the transaction:
+`intmax account transaction-proof <tx-hash> <tom-intmax-address>`

 4. Mike accepts the offer.
 5. Mike can receive Tom's ETH.